JoeLumbley/XInput-CS/README.md

-🚀 XInput Transitioning from VB to C#! 🚀
+🚀 XInput Porting from VB to C#! 🚀

 Hi GitHub community!
-I’m thrilled to share my recent journey of converting my VB app, "XInput," into its new C# counterpart, "XInput CS."
+I’m thrilled to share my recent journey of porting my VB app, "XInput," into its new C# counterpart, "XInput CS."
 This experience has been both challenging and rewarding, and I’d love to share some insights that might help others considering a similar transition.